Afro-Seminole Creole

-Afro-Seminole Creole (ASC) is a dialect of Gullah spoken by Black Seminoles in scattered communities in Oklahoma, Texas, and Northern Mexico.
+Afro-Seminole Creole (ASC) is a creole language related to Gullah historically spoken by Black Seminoles.
+Today it is in use in Black Seminole communities in the U.S. states of Oklahoma and Texas and the Mexican state of Coahuila.
 (Note: According to Encyclopedia Britannica, Black Seminoles have also been known as Seminole Maroons or Seminole Freedmen and were a group of free blacks and runaway slaves who joined with a group of Native Americans in Florida after the Spanish abolished slavery there in 1793.)